 Hashimoto created Kites specifically for the new east and anticipated west atria of the historic GSA headquarters building.
 (The second half of the artwork will be installed upon completion of the west atrium.)
 The sculpture is composed of approximately 2,000 polycarbonate and stainless steel elements, which the artist refers to as kites.
 Hashimoto has screen printed the diamond-shaped kites with a variety of abstract patterns and landscape imagery, which can suggest any number of associations—including the diversity, complexity and interconnectedness of the critical work performed by GSA and the panoply of other federal agencies it serves.
 Similarly, the artwork’s sky, water and plant imagery highlights the importance of green practices in GSA’s mission.
 This seemingly delicate yet monumental sculpture cascades through the light- filled atrium, offering viewers new experiences of the artwork and the surrounding architectural space from every vantage point.

-Art-in-Architecture Program
+Art-in-Architecture program

 The GSA Art in Architecture Program commissions the nation’s leading artists to create large-scale works of art for new federal buildings.
 These artworks enhance the civic meaning of federal architecture and showcase the vibrancy of American visual arts.
 Together, the art and architecture of federal buildings create a lasting cultural legacy for the people of the United States.